ufal/neuralmonkey/neuralmonkey/config/README.md

 section references are interpreted as references to objects which are results of section interpretation.

-Every section needs to contain key `class` with a value of Python name which is a callable (e.g., a class constructor or a function).
+Every section except the `[main]` needs to contain key `class` with a value of Python name which is a callable (e.g., a class constructor or a function).
 The other keys are used as named arguments of the callable.